 Credit utilization ratio

-Another way that closing your credit card can affect your credit score is changing your balance-to-limit ratio or credit utilization ratio.
+Another way that closing your credit card can affect your credit score is by changing your balance-to-limit ratio or credit utilization ratio.
 Credit bureaus are interested in your total credit available and how much of that you’re using.
-A low ratio is a strong indicator of a good credit risk.
+A low ratio is a strong indicator of good credit risk.

-So closing a credit card with a high spending limit and a zero balance could hurt your credit score, especially if you have high balances in other cards or loans.
+So closing a credit card with a high spending limit and a zero balance could hurt your credit score, especially if you have high balances on other cards or loans.
 If you want to cancel your card because of an annual fee, offset the ratio by either requesting a credit limit increase on another card or paying off balances on other cards.

 Age of your credit card

 When it comes to your credit cards, age matters.
 The amount of time your credit card has been open affects your credit score and is beneficial if you have a positive credit history.
 So closing that credit card you’ve had since college can actually hurt your score if you have a positive payment history.